Main navigation

 The Statutory Discipline & Dismissal Procedure:

-- Write to the employee letting them know of the allegations against them (performance or conduct issues Invite them to a meeting to discuss the allegations
+1. Write to the employee letting them know of the allegations against them (performance or conduct issues), and Invite them to a meeting to discuss the allegations.

-- Hold a meeting with the employee and their colleague (if they wish to be accompanied) Notify the employee of your decision
+2. Hold a meeting with the employee and their colleague (if they wish to be accompanied) to notify them of your decision.

-- If the employee wishes to appeal hold an appeal meeting
+3. If the employee wishes to appeal, hold an appeal meeting.

-Exemptions: Employers are exempt from the three-step procedure in certain limited cases There is a modified two-step procedure to be used in very exceptional circumstances
+Exemptions: Employers are exempt from the procedure only in certain limited cases.
+There is a modified two-step procedure to be used in very exceptional circumstances.

 Article by Susan Clarkson